vonglasow/atoum-documentation/source/en/configuration_bootstraping/bootstrap.inc.rst

    A bootstrap file is not a configuration file and therefore does not have the same opportunities.

-In a configuration file, atoum is configurable via the $runner variable, which is not defined in a ``bootstrap`` file.
+In a configuration file, atoum is configurable via the ``$runner`` variable, which is not defined in a ``bootstrap`` file.

-Moreover, they are not included at the same time, since the configurations file is included by atoum before the tests run but after tests launch., while the ``bootstrap``, if it's define, is the first file included by atoum itself.
-Finally, the ``bootstrap`` file can allow to not have to systematically include the scripts/runner.php file or atoum PHAR archive in test classes.
+Moreover, they are not included at the same time, since the configurations file is included by atoum before the tests run but after tests launch, while the ``bootstrap``, if it's define, is the first file included by atoum itself.
+Finally, the ``bootstrap`` file can allow to not have to systematically include the ``scripts/runner.php`` file or atoum PHAR archive in test classes.

 However, in this case, it will not be possible to directly execute a test file directly from the PHP executable in command line.

-To do this, simply include in the ``bootstrap`` the file scripts/runner.php or PHAR archive of atoum and systematically execute tests by command line via scripts/runner.php or 'PHAR archive.
+To do this, simply include in the ``bootstrap`` the file ``scripts/runner.php`` or PHAR archive of atoum and systematically execute tests by command line via ``scripts/runner.php` or PHAR archive.

-Therefore, the "bootstrap" file must at least contain this:
+Therefore, the ``bootstrap`` file must at least contain this:

 .. code-block:: php